DOI-OS-ORDA/DARTS/docs/adrs/0003-containerization.md

 * Developers can run the DARTS app from a Docker container.
 This is not required, but provided for consistency and convenience.
 * Containerization will smooth over some complexity of setting up a local development environment.
 * The development process is now dependent (at least loosely) on Docker, Docker Compose, and Docker Desktop, including its license agreement and cost.
-* Running commands within the application (Python REPL, etc.) requires going through Docker, though we have partially mitigated this complexity by providing `bin/` scripts that simplify commonly-used long Docker Compose commands.
+* Running commands within the application (Python REPL, etc.) requires going through Docker.
+This incurs extra steps at the command line or the maintance of `bin/` scripts to simplify commands.

 ## Alternatives Considered